A Quest for Knowledge: The Benefits of Discovery

+\begin{proposition} $V(d;X)$ describes the benefits of a discovery $(x,y(x))$ with distance $d(x)=d$ to existing knowledge when the question $x$ lies in an area of length $X$. \end{proposition}

+\cref{prop:value_knowledge} shows that the benefits of a discovery depend only on the parameters $d$ and $X$ of a question, not its precise location.
+To gain some intuition on $V(d;X)$, note that the terms without an indicator function measure the direct reduction in uncertainty about answers due to the discovery.
+The indicator that enters negatively becomes active if the decision-maker chose the outside option for some question in the area \emph{before} discovery.
+The indicators that enter positively become active only if the decision-maker chooses the outside option for some question \emph{after} discovery.

-The benefit of expanding knowledge comes from the new area $[x,x_1)$ it creates.
-The discovery of $y(x)$ pushes the knowledge frontier to the left and creates new research area $[x,x_1)$.
-The benefit of the discovery is the value of that new area (the dark-shaded part in \cref{fig:variance2}, left panel).\footnote{More precisely, the conjectures about questions to the left of the old frontier are replaced by conjectures inside the new research area, and conjectures to the left of the new frontier also become more precise.
-However, as can be seen in the left panel of \cref{fig:variance2}, the variance reduction to the left of the frontier is always the same.
-Hence the benefits are the same as if only the new area was added.}
+\paragraph{Expanding Knowledge.} Suppose we expand knowledge by discovering a question-answer pair $(x,y(x))$ with $x<x_1$.
+Our discovery pushes the knowledge frontier to the left generating the area $[x,x_1)$.
+The benefits of this knowledge expansion come from the value of the new area $[x,x_1)$---the dark-shaded area in \cref{fig:optimalandwrongchoice}'s left panel.\footnote{More precisely, the conjectures about questions to the left of the old frontier are replaced by conjectures inside the new research area, and conjectures to the left of the new frontier also become more precise.
+As can be seen in the left panel of \cref{fig:variance2}, the variance reduction to the left of the frontier is always the same.
+Hence, the benefits are the same as if only the new area was added.}

-The value of adding an area depends on (i) the amount of questions in that area and (ii) the degree of improvement in decision making relative to the outside option $a=\varnothing$.
-The benefits-maximizing question resolves a classic marginal-inframarginal trade-off similar to that in a monopoly-pricing decision: Increasing the area length of the newly created area has two opposing effects on the value of discovery.
-The marginal gain is the increase in the amount of questions that the conjecture improves.
-However, it comes at a cost because it decreases the precision of conjectures about all inframarginal questions in the area.
+The value of the new area depends on the amount of questions with conjectures based on two discoveries and the degree of improvement in those conjectures relative to the outside option.
+The benefits-maximizing question resolves a marginal-inframarginal trade-off.
+Increasing the length of the newly created area has two opposing effects on the value: (i) a positive marginal effect because the amount of questions in the new area increases, and (ii) a negative inframarginal because the degree of improvement decreases.

-\Cref{fig:variance2} and \Cref{fig:optimalandwrongchoice} illustrate the benefits of discovery from creating too short (left panel of \cref{fig:variance2}), ideal (left panel of \cref{fig:optimalandwrongchoice}), and too large (right panel of \cref{fig:optimalandwrongchoice}) areas.
-The largest benefits come at an intermediate level at which all conjectures have a variance strictly smaller than $q$, as the next corollary shows.
-The inframarginal losses outweigh the marginal gains at that point.
-The decision maker refrains from using the outside option for all questions inside the new area.
-We define the benefits-maximizing distance in area $X$ as
+\Cref{fig:optimalandwrongchoice} and \Cref{fig:variance2} illustrate the benefits of discovery from creating ideal (left panel of \cref{fig:optimalandwrongchoice}), too large (right panel of \cref{fig:optimalandwrongchoice}), and too short (left panel of \cref{fig:variance2}) areas.
+The largest benefits come at an intermediate level at which all conjectures have a variance strictly smaller than $q$.